 Background

 This is a revised version of the one presented in the WG call on 14 June.
-Edits were made and comments inserted in an effort to reflect the WG discussion that occurred in the meeting and since then; they are redlined to make it easy to see them.
+Edits have been made multiple times since then; the edits made to version 10 that was distributed to the WG list shortly before the WG call on 22 June are redlined to make it easy to see them.

-A suggestion was made in the 14 June WG meeting to cover the ‘big three’ charter question areas (purpose, privacy, data elements) first and getting public feedback on those areas before considering the areas of accuracy and gated access; I then said that that could result in three Initial Reports for Phase 1.
-A list of pros and cons of this approach versus the current work plan was created and distributed to the WG list on 20 June.
+A suggestion was made in the 14 June WG meeting to cover three charter question areas (purpose, privacy, data elements) first and getting public feedback on those areas before considering the areas of accuracy and gated access; Chuck then said that that could result in three Initial Reports for Phase 1.
+A list of pros and cons of this approach versus the approved work plan was created and distributed to the WG list on 20 June.
 It seems pretty clear that there are good arguments on both sides and there does not appear to be consensus either way, so the leadership team proposes the approach below that hopefully addresses concerns on both sides.

 Proposed Approach